Your course will include a mix of online activities. For example you may be asked to

 You'll be able to find links to join these sessions in Moodle.

-Share ideas online using Padlet
+Share your ideas and work online

-Use Padlet alone or in groups as an online pinboard for your scrapbook, portfolio, noticeboard, mind map, blog or discussion forum.
+Create a scrapbook, portfolio, noticeboard, mind map, blog or discussion forum.

 Submit your work online